alfonso-torres/eng84_IaC_Ansible/README.md

 `ansible all -m shell -a "sudo apt-get upgrade -y" --become`: the flag --become is used to run it as a admin mode.

+Basic commands:

+- To ping: `ansible -m ping web` or `ansible web -m ping`.
+You can ping both machines at the same time `ansible all -m ping`.

+- `ansible web -a "uname -a"`

+- `ansible web -a "date"`

+- `ansible web -a "free -m"`

+- `ansible web -m shell -a "ls -a"`

+- `ansible all -m shell -a "uptime"`

+- `ansible all -a "uptime"`

+- `ansible db -m shell -a "uptime"`

+- To know more about them, [link](https://docs.ansible.com/ansible/latest/user_guide/intro_adhoc.html).

 - __Playbook:__

 An Ansible playbook is a blueprint of automation tasks—which are complex IT actions executed with limited or no human involvement.
 Ansible playbooks are executed on a set, group, or classification of hosts, which together make up an Ansible inventory.

+Ansible playbooks help IT staff program applications, services, server nodes, or other devices without the manual overhead of creating everything from scratch.
+And Ansible playbooks—as well as the conditions, variables, and tasks within them—can be saved, shared, or reused indefinitely.

+An Ansible playbook is an organized unit of scripts that defines work for a server configuration managed by the automation tool Ansible.
+The playbook is the core component of any Ansible configuration.
+An Ansible playbook contains one or multiple plays, each of which define the work to be done for a configuration on a managed server.
+Ansible plays are written in YAML.
+Every play is created by an administrator with environment-specific parameters for the target machines

 - Let's create a `yml` file: `sudo nano install_nginx.yml` (inside /etc/ansible).